level23/druid-client/README.md

 DRUID_POLLING_SLEEP_SECONDS=2
 ```

-If you are using a Druid Router process, you can also just set the router url, which then will used for the broker,
+If you are using a Druid Router process, you can also just set the router url, which then will be used for the broker,
 overlord and the coordinator:

 ```